cyrfar/TrailerTrends/README.md

 * Low budget horror films like "Paranormal Activity" tend to have large success.
 * Movies with two trailers tend to do better on opening weekend when the first trailer is more popular than the second (rather than the other way around).

 This work was part of my three week long project as an [Insight Data Science Fellow](http://insightdatascience.com/) in NYC.
-Check out ExploratoryNotebook for the EDA and model building.
+Check out 'modeling' notebook for the EDA and model building.

 **Dataset:**